holoviz/panel/doc/tutorials/basic/design.md

 In the notebook, the `theme` automatically adapts to the current JupyterLab theme.

-Try switching the JupyterLab Theme from Dark to Light or vice versa.
+Experiment by switching the JupyterLab Theme from Dark to Light or vice versa.

-It should look like
+The experience should look something like this:

 ![Jupyterlab Theme Switching](https://assets.holoviz.org/panel/tutorials/jupyterlab_theme_support.gif)